jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     import sleep_duration
     import unittest

-* then add a new test with random values
+* then add a new test with random values for the hours part of the timestamps

   .. code-block:: python